 What is fibre optic broadband?

-The majority of broadband in the UK currently uses the old copper telephone wires.
-While this is cheap and covers vast areas of the country it was never designed for this purpose so has a number of problems with speed and the degradation of the signal the further you are from an exchange.
+Older broadband in the UK uses the old copper telephone wires.
+While this is cheap and covers vast areas of the country it was never designed for data; hence problems with speed and the degradation of the signal the further you are from your telephone exchange.

 Fibre broadband uses high-tech fibre optic cabling which transmits signals as light, allowing for far greater speeds than copper wiring without the exchange distance issues.

-Because of this you will find with fibre optic broadband that when it says ‘40Mb download’ that is the speed you actually achieve (or very close to it), rather than the vague estimate of an ADSL connection.
+Because of this you will find with fibre optic broadband that when it says ‘40Mb download’ that is the speed you actually achieve (or very close to it), rather than the vague 'up to' or 'max' estimates of an ADSL connection.

 FTTC vs FTTH